andersberliner/smelling_sepsis/README.md

 deriv2 = DerivativeFeaturizer(order=2, dx=1, reference_time=2)
 ```

-[notetype.py](nonetype.py) contains the NoneTypeFeaturizer, NoneTypeScaler and NoneTypeReducer classes.
-These classes simply .method(X), return X methods to keep the structure of the SeriesModel and TriggeredSeriesModels .fit methods the same even if you want to run a job without extract curve shape parametes, without scaling the data or without performing any dimesionality reduction.
+[nonetype.py](nonetype.py) contains the `NoneTypeFeaturizer`, `NoneTypeScaler` and `NoneTypeReducer` classes.
+These classes simply contin `.method(X) => return X` methods to keep the structure of the `SeriesModel` and `TriggeredSeriesModels` `.fit` methods the same even if you want to run a job without extracting curve shape parameters, without scaling the data or without performing any dimesionality reduction.

 [multiclassmetrics.py](multiclassmetrics.py) contains all of the functions to compute classification metrics on a one versus the rest (ovr) basis.
 Consult the docstrings for information on each function.
-A summary of all the metrics can be created via the classification_report_ovr.
+A summary of all the metrics can be created via the `classification_report_ovr`.

 ```python
 from multiclassmetrics import classification_report_ovr print classification_report_ovr(yt, yp, label_names)
 ```

-Here yt are the true labels, yp the predicted labels, and label_names is a numpy array of the set of label names in the order you'd like to see them on the classification report.
+Here `yt` are the true labels, `yp` the predicted labels, and `label_names` is a numpy array of the set of label names in the order you'd like to see them on the classification report.

 [math_capstone.py](math_capstone.py) contains the numeric diffentiator based on the pade scheme, as well as the sigmoid function of [eqn02](#eqn02) where A, C and k can be specified.
 See the docstrings for more information.

 [utils_seriesmodel.py](utils_seriesmodel.py) and [utils_capstone.py](utils_capstone.py) contain a variety of utilities for file i-o and data frame slicing.

-[timeseriesplotter.py](timeseriesplotter.py) contains the SpotTimePlot class, which creates a dynamic plot to view the raw data.
+[timeseriesplotter.py](timeseriesplotter.py) contains the `SpotTimePlot` class, which creates a dynamic plot to view the raw data.
 To view how well the fits of your featurizer fit the raw data, you would call for example:

 ```python
 from timeseriesplotter import SpotTimePlot